-Both methods obtained good results, but more confidence can be placed in lasso.
+[51] Both methods obtained good results, but more confidence can be placed in LASSO.
 Many researchers have described the drawbacks of stepwise regression; for example, the R2 values have a high bias, the Fisher and χ^2 test statistics do not have the claimed distribution, and the standard errors of the parameter estimates are low, causing the confidence intervals around the parameter estimates to be too narrow.
-Hence, lasso presented a better alternative for predictor selection: it can be implemented in statistical downscaling models (SDSMs) that use SWR for predictor selection, so lasso may improve the accuracy of model outputs.
-The limitations of lasso include the difficulty encountered in choosing the regularization parameter, which defines the shrinkage rate as well as the set of some coefficients to zero.
-Further work may be directed towards implementing this technique in statistical downscaling models and applying lasso to other hydrological variables, such as precipitation.
+Hence, LASSO presented a better alternative for predictor selection: it can be implemented in statistical downscaling models (SDSMs) that use SWR for predictor selection, so LASSO may improve the accuracy of model outputs.
+The limitations of LASSO include the difficulty encountered in choosing the regularization parameter, which defines the shrinkage rate as well as the set of some coefficients to zero.
+This all depends on the development of the statistical theory.